 - Regatón: It is the part where the tip is housed.
 They are usually made of interchangeable plastic.

-- Mechanism anti-shock : This mechanism is not incorporated in all poles.
+- Mechanism anti-shock: This mechanism is not incorporated in all poles.
 These are shock absorbers or other elastic materials that cause the tip to fold every time we hit the pole against the ground.
 The anti-shock system adds weight to the pole.
-It is a bad choice if we have to climb slopes.
+It is a wrong choice if we have to climb slopes.

 What types of trekking poles can I find on the market?

-When setting out on the road with your trekking poles, you must take into account a series of recommendations to make proper use of them.
-Only, in this way, you can enjoy all its advantages.
+When setting out on the road with your trekking poles, you must consider a series of recommendations to make proper use of them.
+Only, in this way, can you enjoy all its advantages.
 Ensuring your balance and safety, there will be no adventure that can resist you!
 Next, we leave you a series of steps to follow:

 - Adapt the poles to your height.
-In this regard, you may have questions about how to adapt the cane to our height.
+In this regard, you may have questions about how to adapt the cane to our size.
 Once we have grasped and supported our trekking pole on the ground, our arm and forearm must form a 90º angle.
-If you are a beginner, keep in mind that when climbing slopes it is advisable to shorten the trekking pole a little .
+If you are a beginner, keep in mind that it is advisable to shorten the trekking pole a little when climbing slopes.

 - Hold the poles firmly by the handle and tie the leash correctly.
-Remember that in areas with many accidents it is not advisable to use leash because in case of fall the poles would get caught in our hands causing some type of injury.
+Remember that in areas with many accidents, it is not advisable to use a leash because the poles would get caught in our hands in case of a fall, causing some injury.

 - When starting your route, start walking as naturally as possible.
 The arms should be stretched out following the beat of your walk.

-You must bear in mind that the rosettes are interchangeable, so you can always put the most appropriate ones for the terrain you are going to walk on.
-You will have to remove the tips when riding in the mountains and put them on very hard ground where they cannot be nailed to reduce vibrations.
+- You must bear in mind that the rosettes are interchangeable, so you can always put the most appropriate ones for the terrain you will walk on.
+You will have to remove the tips when riding in the mountains and put them on the challenging ground to not be nailed to reduce vibrations.